Vancouver: great food and weather (except for the rain), cycling friendly

 Yaletown.
 Located downtown, this area was originally hosting warehouses and now it is popular with eateries, cocktail bars and indie and high end shopping boutiques.
 Lynn Canyon Suspension Bridge.
 A 50 meter high suspension bridge in Lynn Canyon Park.
 Open for pedestrians and offering scenic views of the area.
 Gastown Vancouver Steam Clock.
 Built in 1977, this iconic and unique clock is running on steam and sounds a whistle to tell the time.

-From other attractions we recommend: Lions Gate Bridge, Harbour Centre and Science World at TELUS World of Science.
+From other attractions in Vancouver we recommend: Lions Gate Bridge, Harbour Centre and Science World at TELUS World of Science.

 Top things to do in Vancouver